 - You have been placed into the math or English course you want to add.

-If you completed the equivalent prerequisite course with a grade of C or better at a college or university that is on the Approved Math External Equivalency List (PDF) or Approved English External Equivalency List (PDF) then:
+If you completed the equivalent prerequisite course with a grade of "C" or better at a college or university that is on the Los Rios Math Prerequisite Clearance List or English Prerequisite Clearance List then:

-- Submit unofficial or official transcripts (unless already on file with the Admissions and Records office) along with Prerequisite Equivalency Form (PDF) to the Admissions and Records office.
+- Submit unofficial or official transcripts (unless already on file with the Admissions and Records Office) along with the Prerequisite Equivalency Form to the Admissions and Records Office.
 Please Note: In-progress coursework cannot be used.